openstack-archive/networking-hyperv/README.rst

 How to Install
 --------------

-Run the following command to install the agent in the system:
+Run the following command to install the agent on the system:

 ::

     C:\networking-hyperv> python setup.py install

-To properly use the agent, you will have to set the core_plugin in ``neutron.conf`` to:
+To use the ``neutron-hyperv-agent``, the Neutron Controller will have to be properly configured.
+For this, the config option ``core_plugin`` in the ``/etc/neutron/neutron.conf`` file must be set as follows:

 ::

     core_plugin = neutron.plugins.ml2.plugin.Ml2Plugin

-Additionally, you will have to add Hyper-V as a mechanism in ``ml2_conf.ini``:
+Additionally, ``hyperv`` will have to be added as a mechanism driver in the ``/etc/neutron/plugins/ml2/ml2_conf.ini`` configuration file:

 ::

     mechanism_drivers = openvswitch,hyperv

+In order for these changes to take effect, the ``neutron-server`` service will have to be restarted.

-Finally, make sure the tenant_network_types field contains network types supported by Hyper-V: local, flat, vlan.
+Finally, make sure the ``tenant_network_types`` field contains network types supported by Hyper-V: local, flat, vlan, gre.

 Tests